NeoNEXT/neoline/README.md

-# NEOLine Chrome Extension
+# NeoLine Chrome Extension

-NEOLine is a thin wallet chrome extension, it provides dapis for developers who want to interact easily with NEO blockchain.
+NeoLine is a thin wallet chrome extension, it provides dapis for developers who want to interact easily with NEO blockchain.

 ## Install